Tips for Travelling with Children

 Things always go more smoothly if everyone’s feeling at the top of their game.
 But kids being kids usually bring home a cold the day before travel.
 So it’s as well to be prepared to deal with these little health issues as it is the bigger ones we all pray don’t happen.
 Of course considerations vary depending upon where you’re heading and the unique health history of your family, but needless to say you should sort out appropriate vaccinations, medication and health insurance well in advance.
 If like us you’re UK citizens travelling in Europe, sort out a European Health Insurance Card for every member of the family in advance of travel as this will help you access free treatment in Europe should you need it.
 Make sure your medical travel insurance covers all the family and do your research well beforehand especially if you or your children need pre-existing medical travel insurance.

 At a practical level be prepared to deal with the small stuff and make sure you have enough supplies of any regular medication with you and details of what it is and dosages in case you need to get more while away.
-Take a small first aid kit, keep it accessible and make sure you’ve got some age appropriate sachets of favoured remedies or medicines for dealing with common problems like cuts, grazes, colds, aches, pains, headaches or diarrhoea.
+Take a small first aid kit, keep it accessible and make sure you’ve got some age appropriate sachets of favoured remedies or medicines for dealing with common problems like cuts, grazes, colds, aches, pains, headaches or diarrhea.
 Of course you can usually buy similar products while away but it can be inconvenient or expensive and some kids have a habit of not agreeing to swallow anything unfamiliar!
 Our medical kit is often one of the biggest items we carry; in my view you can never have too many Disney plasters if you have toddlers.
 And make sure you have all relevant jabs way beforehand to avoid a flat refusal from a child to enter the surgery the week before you are due to travel.
 Have a sachet of medicine in your pocket at all times of travel in case of teething/bumped heads etc.

 5 Never leave home without a picnic